 No one argues that retargeting is a working tactic and helps you reach warmer audiences.
 Though allowing big budgets even for this tried and proven tactic is not a great idea.
 Here’s why.

-First, not all your website visitors are actually qualified for a purchase.
+First, not all your website visitors are actually qualified for purchase.
 Most of them are just browsing.
 Second, keeping your budget small prevents Facebook from showing the same retargeting ad to the same user multiple times.
+So, even if you know how to edit frequency cap Facebook ads have you don’t really need to apply it.

 Thus, a small budget actually helps you kill two birds with one stone.
 Retarget only visitors who have taken significant actions on your website.
 And once you notice that your ad frequency is anyway high, means it’s time to reduce your budget.